mattscilipoti/bashtetikn-website/README.md

 # Bashtetikn (website)

-Tools to help validate web pages.
-Gathers validation results from multiple sources, providing a single interface for both requests and responses.
+Website to help validate web pages.
+Gathers validation results from multiple sources, providing insight into current and historical issues.
+WebUI for [bashtetikn library](https://github.com/mattscilipoti/bashtetikn).

 > bashtetikn: Yiddish for "To validate"